 Geothermal Stocks List

-This curated list focuses on companies with direct, material geothermal exposure: pure-play developers and independent power producers, plus utilities with significant geothermal generation portfolios.
+The list includes pure-play geothermal developers and independent power producers, together with utilities that own significant geothermal generation portfolios.

-Use this geothermal stocks list to compare publicly traded geothermal energy companies across conventional power generation, enhanced geothermal systems, utilities and independent power producers.
+The table compares publicly traded geothermal companies across conventional generation, enhanced geothermal systems, utilities and independent power producers.

-- Spans established geothermal power operators worldwide and Fervo Energy, the first pure-play enhanced geothermal (EGS) developer to trade publicly.
+- The list covers established geothermal power operators alongside Fervo Energy, a pure-play developer of enhanced geothermal systems (EGS).

 |---|---|---|---|---|---|